IHT business relief

 - A trading business or interest in a trading business (includes sole traders and partnerships)

-- A holding of shares in an unquoted company generally smaller companies not listed on London Stock exchange (including Alternative Investment Market (AIM) companies)
+- A holding of shares in an unquoted company generally smaller companies not listed on recognised stock exchange (including Alternative Investment Market (AIM) companies)

 - EIS investments